University of Toronto Scarborough: Residences

-South and North Residences (Townhouses)

-UTSC was not originally planned to include any residence halls.
+Scarborough College was not originally planned to include any residence halls.
 Prior to 2023, student housing was primarily located at the southernmost end of campus.
 In 1967, students proposed additional on-campus housing.
 This led to the construction of the South Townhouses (Phase 1): Aspen Hall, Birch Hall, Cedar Hall, Dogwood Hall, and Elm Hall, which opened in 1973 and housed approximately 250 students.
 The townhouses feature shared common areas, kitchens, and bathrooms for student use.
 With growing demand and increased enrollment, the South Townhouses (Phase 2): Fir Hall, Grey Pine Hall, Hickory Hall, and Ironwood Hall were completed in 1984 to house 144 students.
 By 1989, the North Townhouses (Phase 3): Juniper Hall, Koa Hall, Larch Hall, and Maple Hall were built adjacent to the Science Research Building, adding 142 beds.

-Joan Foley Hall and Student Residence Centre

-To meet the needs of the growing student body, Joan Foley Hall, named after UTSC's first female president, opened in 2003.
+To meet the needs of the growing student body, Joan Foley Hall, named after the campus's first female president, opened in 2003.
 Joan Foley Hall offers 58 suites, accommodating up to 229 students.
 Each unit has a shared common area, kitchen, and bathroom.
 The building is also equipped with an elevator.
 The Student Residence Centre, a blue building adjacent to Joan Foley Hall, oversees residence administration and serves as a common area for all townhouse and Joan Foley Hall residents.
 It handles student mail, accepts food delivery, and provides some daily necessities for student use.

-Harmony Commons

-In 2023, UTSC opened the nine-storey Harmony Commons.
-This passive house provides 748 additional beds and features a sustainable design, integrated dining, and flexible study and recreational spaces.
+In 2023, the university opened the nine-storey Harmony Commons.
+This passive house residence provides 748 additional beds and features a sustainable design, integrated dining, and flexible study and recreational spaces.
 Currently, Harmony Commons and South Townhouses are for first-year students.
 Upper-year undergraduates and graduate students can only apply to live in Joan Foley Hall or North Townhouses.
 If there are vacancies, first-year students may be assigned to North Townhouses, too.

-Amenities

 All housing has both shared and single bedrooms available, with a limited number of "super single" bedrooms in Harmony Commons featuring private bathrooms.
 With limited exceptions, the duration of accommodation is based on the length of the semester(s).
 Student housing has a 'first-year guarantee' where first-years who apply before a certain deadline are guaranteed to find housing.
 Since not all first-year residences do not have kitchens where cooking is possible, first-year residents, regardless of their residence, must purchase a seven-day meal plan that is valid only in the Harmony Commons dining hall.